frattaro/digital-usd/what-is-needed.md

 - Internal system mapping to synthetic balance models
 - Legal/compliance liaison support for onboarding

+---

-## 4. U.S. Treasury Implementation Team
+## 4. U.S. Treasury Responsibilities

+### A. KYC Attestor Oversight Team
+- Approves and certifies attestors (domestic and international)
+- Maintains public list of attestor identities and validation endpoints
+- Ensures attestor compliance with U.S. identity schema standards
+- Provides revocation and renewal mechanisms for attestor credentials

+### B. Denylist Administration Team
+- Maintains a cryptographically signed, publicly accessible denylist
-- Sanctions enforcement and denylist infrastructure
+- Accepts court orders and law enforcement inputs for denylist updates
-- Attestor certification and monitoring
-- Public attestation lookup APIs
+- Coordinates with OFAC and FinCEN for sanctions-related entries
+- Provides administrative UI and a versioned API for protocol access

+> Note: The software for denylist management is straightforward: admin website + versioned API + auditable storage.
+The operational effort lies in collecting and vetting denylist entries.

+### C. U.S. Mint: QR-Cash Design and Coordination
-- QR-cash design and distribution coordination
+- Designs tamper-evident, tear-open QR-cash notes
+- Embeds private keys in physical instruments securely
+- Coordinates with ATM vendors and distributors for rollout
+- Establishes redemption and verification tooling for QR-cash lifecycle

+---

+## 5. Department of Justice Responsibilities

+### A. AML/SAR/CTR Monitoring and Enforcement Team
+- Monitors on-chain activity using existing blockchain analytics tools
+- Flags suspicious patterns, structuring, or wash behaviors
+- Files subpoenas or court orders to attestors for identity resolution
+- Refers cases for prosecution or further enforcement

+> DOJ does not interact with the protocol directly.
+Instead, it operates in the application layer and judicial system — using chain data as evidence and leveraging attestors for identity correlation.

+---

-## 5. Federal Reserve Token Authority Team
+## 6. Federal Reserve Token Authority Team
 - Token issuance governance and mint authorization logic
 - Implementation of monetary policy via staking yields
 - Emergency response protocols and monetary backstops
 - Participation in protocol governance and upgrades

+---

-## 6. Regulatory Coordination Team
+## 7. Regulatory Coordination Team
 - Liaison roles with:
   - Federal Reserve Board of Governors
   - OCC, FDIC, CFPB, FinCEN